top of page

 C create problems for older people

-D make it easier for wealthy people to get married
+D make it easier for wealthy people to find a partner

 Questions 5-8